OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-server-cdr.md

 Recorded when the status of a recording has changed.
 The status may be:

-- `started`: the session is being recorded.
-This means the associated video(s) already exists and its size is greater than 0. _NOTE: when using COMPOSED recording with video, this event does not mean there are publisher's streams being recorded in the video file.
-It only ensures the video file exists and its size is greater than 0_
-- `stopped`: the recording process has stopped and files are being processed.
-The recording entity's _duration_ and _size_ properties will still be set to 0.
-- `ready`: the recorded file has been successfully processed and is available for download.
-The recording entity's _duration_ and _size_ properties are properly defined now
-- `failed`: the recording process has failed.
-The final state of the recorded file cannot be guaranteed to be stable
+<ul><li style="margin-bottom:4px"><code>started</code>: the session is being recorded.
+This means the associated video(s) already exists and its size is greater than 0.
+NOTE: when using COMPOSED recording with video, this event does not mean there are publisher's streams being actually recorded in the video file.
+It only ensures the video file exists and its size is greater than 0.</li><li style="margin-bottom:4px"><code>stopped</code>: the recording process has stopped and files are being processed.
+Depending on the type of OpenVidu deployment and configuration, properties <i>duration</i> and <i>size</i> can be set to 0 and <i>url</i> can be null.
+If this is the case, wait for status <i>ready</i> to get the final value of these properties.</li><li style="margin-bottom:4px"><code>ready</code>: the recorded file has been successfully processed and is available for download.
+Properties <i>duration</i>, <i>size</i> and <i>url</i> will always be properly defined at this moment.
+For OpenVidu Pro deployments configured to <a href="advanced-features/recording/#uploading-recordings-to-aws-s3" target="_blank">upload recordings to S3</a> this status means that the recording has been successfully stored in the S3 bucket.</li><li style="margin-bottom:4px"><code>failed</code>: the recording process has failed.
+The final state of the recorded file cannot be guaranteed to be stable.</li></ul>

 | Property          | Description                                | Value                                         |
 | ----------------- | ------------------------------------------ | --------------------------------------------- |